babylonchain/finality-provider/docs/finality-provider.md

 If the `--home` flag is not specified, then the default home directory will be used.
 For different operating systems, those are:

-- **MacOS** `~/Library/Application Support/Fpd`
+- **MacOS** `~/Users/<username>/Library/Application Support/Fpd`
 - **Linux** `~/.Fpd`
 - **Windows** `C:\Users\<username>\AppData\Local\Fpd`

 Below are some important parameters of the `fpd.conf` file.

 **Note**:
-The finality provider daemon requires the existence of a keyring that contains an account with Babylon token funds to pay for transactions.
-The configuration below requires to point to the path where this keyring is stored and specify the account name under the `KeyDirectory` and `Key` config values respectively.
+The configuration below requires to point to the path where this keyring is stored `KeyDirectory`.
+This `Key` field stores the key name used for interacting with the consumer chain and will be specified along with the `KeyringBackend` field in the next [step](#3-add-key-for-the-consumer-chain).
+So we can ignore the setting of the two fields in this step.

 ```bash
 # Address of the EOTS Daemon